volt-software/Ichor/README.md

 Ichor borrows from the concept of [Fearless Concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) and offers thread confinement.

+# Boost supports event loops, dependency injection, networking, can do all of that, and more.
+Any reason i'd want to use your lib instead?

+Excellent question!
+Please see [this page](./docs/04-WhyUseIchor.md) to get a more in-depth answer.

 ### Thread confinement?
 Fearless Concurrency?

 Multithreading is hard.
 There exist plenty of methods trying to make it easier, ranging from the [actor framework](https://github.com/actor-framework/actor-framework), [static analysis a la rust](https://doc.rust-lang.org/book/ch16-00-concurrency.html), [software transaction memory](https://en.wikipedia.org/wiki/Software_transactional_memory) and traditional manual lock-wrangling.